 Visitors will also find “wishing trees” and other structures where they can make a donation and hang their requests on the structure in the hope that their wishes will come true.
 A beautiful golden wishing well holds the same promise.
 This seems contradictory to the artist’s message, but the White Temple is nothing if not contrasting and contradictory!

-Visitors may not take photographs or videos inside the White Temple in Chiang Rai, but they can buy replicas of images at the souvenir shops.
+Photography and videography inside the White Temple are prohibited, but visitors can purchase image replicas at the souvenir shops.

-Admission fee: 100 baht for foreigners, free for locals
+Admission Fee: 100 baht for international guests, complimentary for Thai nationals

 Address: Pa O Don Chai, Mueang Chiang Rai District, Chiang Rai (Google Map)

-One can easily spend 1.5 – 2 hours exploring Wat Rong Khun, and the best times to go to avoid large crowds are probably in the early mornings or late afternoons before closing time.
+One can easily spend 1.5 – 2 hours exploring the temple, and the best times to go to avoid large crowds are probably in the early mornings or late afternoons before closing time.
 But that still leaves you the rest of the day to explore neighboring attractions.
 Read on to find our suggestions for nearby attractions and activities.

 Singha Park is a massive park, formerly called Boon Rawd Farm, 2.7 km (1.7 miles) from Wat Rong Khun, Chiang Rai.
 The founding family that makes the well-known Singha beer turned the farm into a tourist attraction.